vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrading_vic.md

 ## Upgrade the vSphere Integrated Containers Appliance

 Upgrading the appliance upgrades both vSphere Integrated Containers Registry and vSphere Integrated Containers Management portal.
 For information about upgrading the appliance, see [Upgrade the vSphere Integrated Containers Appliance](upgrade_appliance.md).
+For information about the data that migrates during upgrade, see [Data That Migrates During vSphere Integrated Containers Appliance Upgrade](upgrade_data.md).

 ## Upgrade Virtual Container Hosts